OpenNetLab/AlphaRTC/README.md

 AlphaRTC is a fork of Google's WebRTC project using ML-based bandwidth estimation, delivered by the OpenNetLab team.
 By equipping WebRTC with a more accurate bandwidth estimator, our mission is to eventually increase the quality of transmission.

-AlphaRTC replaces Google Congestion Control (GCC) with ONNXInfer, an ML-powered bandwidth estimator, which takes in an ONNX model to make bandwidth estimation more accurate.
+AlphaRTC replaces Google Congestion Control (GCC) with two customized congestion control interfaces, PyInfer and ONNXInfer.
+The PyInfer provides an opportunity to load external bandwidth estimator written by Python.
+The external bandwidth estimator could be based on ML framework, like PyTorch or TensorFlow, or a pure Python algorithm without any dependencies.
+And the ONNXInfer is an ML-powered bandwidth estimator, which takes in an ONNX model to make bandwidth estimation more accurate.
 ONNXInfer is proudly powered by Microsoft's [ONNXRuntime](https://github.com/microsoft/onnxruntime).

 ## Environment